 Essential gear for your digital nomad toolkit

 Set yourself up for comfort and success with this essential gear: Portable hard drives Always pack at least one or two extra portable hard drives.
 You never know when your computer will crash, or a virus will sneak through your defenses, or when you will just plain run out of space.
 I currently use Seagate’s 2TB slim version.
-I have tried the WD My Cloud storage unit but struggled to access my files efficiently.

 Wireless mouse and portable keyboard